asra020601/asra020601/README.md

-I'm **Asra Hussain**, an accomplished ML/AI Engineer with expertise in cutting-edge deep learning, transformer-based NLP, and scalable MLOps.
-I build robust, production-ready systems that transform complex datasets into actionable insights using state-of-the-art algorithms, cloud-native deployments, and advanced AI libraries.

----

 ### 🔥 What I Do

-- Design and deploy sophisticated **ML pipelines** powered by transformer architectures and large language models.
-- Implement containerized, cloud-native solutions using **Docker** and orchestrate them with **Kubernetes**.
-- Develop high-performance RESTful APIs with **FastAPI, Django,** and **Flask** for real-time inference.
+- Design and deploy sophisticated ML pipelines powered by transformer architectures and large language models, implement containerized, cloud-native solutions using Docker and Kubernetes, and develop high-performance RESTful APIs with FastAPI, Django, and Flask.
-- Perform advanced data analytics and visualization leveraging **Power BI** and **Tableau**.
+- Perform advanced data analytics and visualization with Power BI and Tableau, automate end-to-end workflows via CI/CD pipelines using Jenkins and Git, and leverage AWS and Azure for scalable, production-grade applications.
-- Automate end-to-end workflows via **CI/CD pipelines** with **Jenkins** and manage source code with **Git**.
-- Utilize leading cloud platforms like **AWS** and **Azure** to deliver scalable, production-grade applications.

 ---

 ### 🛠️ Technologies & Tools